 Exactly, I say.
 Born of the Moral Dog, I say.
 A Man Given a Gift created Specially For Him by his Moral Dog must surely Show Gratitude, I say.
 Only an Ungrateful Philosopher would say otherwise, I say.
 Possibly Nietzsche, I say.
 I suspect he was Not a One for Slobber, I say.
 Thus Spoke Zarathustra is Difficult to Say with Slobber, I say.
 If I was the Dog of Such a Man I would have Faded and Pined, I say.

-Most Philosophers agree that an Action by a Beneficiary only deserves Gratitude as long as the Benefit is not the result of a Regrettable Feature of the Beneficiary, says the Owner.
+Most Philosophers agree that an Action only deserves Gratitude as long as the Benefit is not the result of a Regrettable Feature of the Beneficiary, says the Owner.

-That might Apply here had I Given the Man my Parts, I say, given that You and the Vet are United in the View that They Are Regrettable, I say.
-But clearly the Slobber of the Moral Dog cannot be Regrettable, I say.
-It is Of his Very Soul, I say.
+You must be Sepaking Hypothetically, I say.
 The Moral Dog is Well Aware that to Love the Whole Dog yet Not Love Everything About Him would be an Unresolvable Paradox of the Kind that has led Moral Dogs to Fade Away in Sorrow Over the Ages, I say.
 Particularly when he Donated so Much of It, I say.